kubevirt/kubevirt-tutorial/labs/lab1/lab1.md

 ### Connecting to your Instance

-This lab should be performed on **YOUR ASSIGNED INSTANCE** only, as *kubevirt* user, unless otherwise instructed.
+This lab should be performed on **YOUR ASSIGNED INSTANCE** only, as the *kubevirt* user, unless otherwise instructed.

 **NOTE**: Please be respectful and only connect to your assigned instance.
 All instances on this lab use the **same** public key, so you could accidentally connect to the wrong system.
-If you have any issues, please inform an instructor/s.
+If you have any issues, please inform your instructor/s.

 ```console
 $ ssh -i kubevirt-tutorial kubevirt@kubevirtlab-<number>.gce.sexylinux.net